 This site was designed using a WIX template, over coffee with my partner Ella who, being an software designer, reeled from my garish starting template and helped make it more accessible.
 If there's anything you feel we could do to make this blog even more accessible, please let us know.
 We started in 14 px Poppins Extra Light.

-The picture - I'm not one for pictures - was taken by Gina Nguyen, a fantastic intern at the Kluge Center, Library of Congress, currently completing an MA in Computer Science and Neuroscience (wild combination) from the University of Texas at Dallas (https://www.linkedin.com/in/reach-gina-nguyen/).
+The picture - I'm not one for pictures - was taken by Gina Nguyen, a fantastic intern at the Kluge Center, Library of Congress, currently completing an MA in Computer Science and Neuroscience from the University of Texas at Dallas (https://www.linkedin.com/in/reach-gina-nguyen/).
 Her work contributed to the Frederick Douglass automated transcription and text analysis mentioned in the papers and bio section.

 All views expressed on this blog are my own, and definitely not as polished as elsewhere - apologies.